i18next/i18next-gitbook/misc/migration-guide.md

 <!-- toc -->
 # Migration Guide

+## v8.x.x to v9.0.0

+With v9 we removed the compatibility for the v1 API.
+So the `compatibilityAPI: 'v1'` flag won't do anything anymore.

+You still can append this manually as we do for our old v1 tests - [learn more](https://github.com/i18next/i18next/blob/master/test/backward/v1.11.1.compat.js#L45-L52).

 ## v7.x.x to v8.0.0

 The `nonExplicitWhitelist` flag was changed to be used in user detected language too, before it was restricted to defined fallback languages only.